Windows Neptune: Triton

 Neptune was intended to have a successor named Triton, which was to be a minor update with very few user interface changes; service packs were additionally planned for it.
 Triton was slated for a spring 2002 release (coinciding with Microsoft's final fiscal quarter of 2001).
 Triton was devised back in 1998 alongside Neptune; the only details of it within Microsoft's internal planning documentation that year relate to a deadline for added hardware support by December 2001.

-According to Paul Thurrott, the timeline of releases was to be Windows NT 5.0 (the former name for Windows 2000) for high-end workstations and Windows 98 for entry-level and mid-range PCs from 1998 to 1999, followed by Neptune in 2000 and 2001 for both workstations and consumer PCs, followed by Triton for the same target audience.
-However, according to Charlie Kindel, Triton was to be a version of Neptune centered on home server usage.
+According to Paul Thurrott, the timeline of releases was to be Windows NT 5.0 (a preliminary name for Windows 2000) for high-end workstations and Windows 98 for entry-level and mid-range PCs from 1998 to 1999, followed by Neptune in 2000 and 2001 for both workstations and consumer PCs, followed by Triton for the same target audience.
+However, Charlie Kindel stated that Triton was to be a version of Neptune centered on home server usage.

 The project's codename refers to Neptune's largest moon, Triton.